stevenjlho/leetcode/solutions/148. Sort List/README.md

 ## Approach

-1. If the list is empty or contains only one node, it is already sorted.
-Return the head.
+1. Check if the list is empty (`head === null`) or contains only one node (`head.next === null`).
 2. Finding the middle using Tortoise and Hare Algorithm.
-    - Use the slow and fast pointer approach (Tortoise and Hare algorithm) to find the middle of the list.
-Move `slow` by one step and `fast` by two steps.
-When `fast` reaches the end, `slow` will be at the middle.
+    - Initialize two pointers, `slow` and `fast`, both starting at `head`.
+The `slow` pointer moves one node at a time, while `fast` moves two nodes at a time.
+This way, when `fast` reaches the end of the list, `slow` will be at the middle.
-    - Break the list into two halves by setting the node before `slow` (`temp`) to point to null.
+    - `temp` is used to mark the end of the first half.
+It's initially set to `null` and updated in each iteration of the while loop to point to the node just before `slow`.
+3. After finding the middle, the list is split into two halves. `temp.next` is set to `null` to mark the end of the first half.
-3. Recursively call `sortList` on the first half (starting from `head`) and the second half (starting from `slow`).
+4. Recursively sort each half of the list. `sortList(head)` sorts the first half, and `sortList(slow)` sorts the second half.
-4. Use the `mergeList` function to merge the two sorted halves into a single sorted list.
+5. Use the `mergeList` function to merge the two sorted halves into a single sorted list and the merged list is returned.
+    - A dummy node (`dummyHead`) is created to simplify the merging process, especially when dealing with the head of the new list.
+    - A `current` pointer is initialized to point to `dummyHead`.
+This pointer is used to construct the merged list.
+    - Enter a loop that continues as long as there are nodes left in both `l1` and `l2`.
+      - In each iteration, it compares the current nodes of `l1` and `l2`.
+      - The node with the smaller value is appended to the merged list by setting `current.next` to that node and advance the pointer of the list from which the node was taken (`l1` or `l2`).
+      - The `current` pointer is then advanced to `current.next`
+    - After the loop, if either `l1` or `l2` still has nodes left (meaning the lists were of unequal lengths), these remaining nodes are appended to the end of the merged list.
+    - The function returns `dummyHead.next`, which points to the start of the merged list

 ## Complexity